dougpulse/WindowsTools/README.md

 - Outputs to Excel
 - Usage:  Right-click, Run with PowerShell, enter the group name

+#### MSADCommonGroups.ps1
+PowerShell script to identify groups of which all specified users are members.

+#### MSADCloneGroups.ps1
+PowerShell script to clone all groups whose names begin with a specified string to groups whose names begin with another specified string.
+(There is currently no test to verify the strings differ.)

 #### CompareFolders.bat
 Compares the directory listing of two folders.
 - Usage:  Drag and drop two folders onto the file.
 - Usage (alternate):  Run from the command line:
     CompareFolders.bat "First Folder" SomeOtherFolder

+#### fn.ps1
+common functions for PowerShell scripts.

 #### FileTypes
 (folder)